Help Spring Valley Bloom,

 Invasive (non-native) plants, insects, and animals disrupt ecosystems by outcompeting native species for resources, preying on them, and spreading disease.
 Invasive plants crowd out the native vegetation that pollinators rely on and often fail to provide the seasonal cues needed for pollinator migration and life cycles

-What Can YOU DO to Support Native Pollinators in Spring Valley?
+What Can YOU Do to Support Native Pollinators in Spring Valley?

 Non-native Tropical Milkweed (Asclepias curassavica), disrupts seasonal monarch migration